 Not every compound that plants produce to protect themselves from becoming dinner has a beneficial effect.
 Just because a medicine has a natural source doesn’t make it universally safe.
 Improper dosage, allergies, and harmful interactions can occur with plant-based medicines just as they do with pharmaceutical drugs.
 Consulting a naturopath, who has studied natural medicine, is vital to using these medicines safely and effectively.
 Keep your naturopath and every other health professional who provides your care updated on all of the natural and pharmaceutical medicines you take.

 Our team provides osteopathy, naturopathic medicine, acupuncture, sports and remedial massage, exercise rehabilitation, and wellness promotion.
+The practice specialises in neuromusculoskeletal care and pain management, with a focus on preventative care and education to help people become active participants in their own health.
 We’re located in Sydney’s east, close to Bondi Junction, Bondi, Randwick, Double Bay and Paddington.